Clemapfel/jluna/docs/manual.md

 // initialize a vector from a generator expression auto vec = Vector<size_t>("i*i for i in 1:99"_gen);

-// use a generator expressions just like a list index vec["i for i in 1:99 if i < 50"_gen];
+// use a generator expressions as a list index vec["i for i in 1:99 if i < 50"_gen];
 ```

-This imitates Julia syntax very closely, despite being in a language that does not have list comprehension.
+This imitates Julia syntax very closely, despite C++ being a language that does not have array comprehension.

 ---